2018 continues to be a challenging year: Pete Shelley is dead.

 Pete Shelley (known offstage by his real name of Peter McNeish) is best known for co-founding and leading Buzzcocks, a landmark and long-lived punk band.
 Buzzcocks' influence can be felt and heard in nearly every "punk" band that you've heard on the radio, particularly Green Day and their descendants (and The Descendants).

 Shelley wrote many of the band's songs, and his sense of melody and ability to write hooks enabled the band to burn furiously and brightly for several years, releasing 3 astounding albums between 1978 and 1979: "Another Music From A Different Kitchen", "Love Bites", and "A Different Kind Of Tension".
 During that time they also recorded a pile of incredible singles, later compiled on "Singles Going Steady".

-My friend John Hong turned me on to Buzzcocks in high school, and in college I went through a period of several months where they were all I listened to.
+My friends John Hong and Tyson Whitney turned me on to Buzzcocks in high school, and in college I went through a period of several months where they were all I listened to.
 I studied the songs and marveled at their perfect, simple construction.